 5 Reasons Compliance in the SDLC Is Challenging

 The following five items make compliance in the SDLC difficult for today’s application security professionals:

 1. Modern Software Delivery Pipelines Involve a Myriad of Tools

 The SDLC of the past was vastly less complex than those of modern organizations.
-Not only were there fewer systems that needed security controls, there were fewer security controls to implement on each of those systems.
+Not only were there fewer systems that needed security controls but there were also fewer security controls to implement on each of those systems.
 Nowadays security teams must wrestle with an interconnected set of tools and infrastructure that span from code development to runtime cloud environments, including source control management (SCM) systems, build tools, container registries, infrastructure as code, and even cloud providers like Amazon AWS, Google Cloud, and Azure.
-Moreover many organizations have multiple engineering teams, and thus multiple delivery pipelines, often using different toolsets.
+Moreover, many organizations have multiple engineering teams, and thus multiple delivery pipelines, often using different toolsets.
 This is a lot more tooling to assess, determine gaps, and implement proper security controls around.
-Effectively implementing controls across all these teams, pipelines and tools —enforcing least privilege, MFA, branch protection rules, etc.— is time consuming and thankless work.
+Effectively implementing controls across all these teams, pipelines, and tools —enforcing least privilege, MFA, branch protection rules, etc.— is time-consuming and thankless work.

 2. AppSec Has Limited Visibility into Development Tooling & Activity